Lovell Telescope

 The Lovell Telescope (/ˈlʌvəl/ LUV-əl) is a radio telescope at Jodrell Bank Observatory, near Goostrey, Cheshire, in the north-west of England.
-When construction was finished in 1957, the telescope was the largest steerable dish radio telescope in the world at 76.2 m in diameter;
+Completed in 1957, the telescope was the largest steerable dish radio telescope in the world at 76.2 m in diameter;

-it is now the third-largest, after the Green Bank telescope in West Virginia, United States, and the Effelsberg telescope in Germany.
+it is now the third-largest, after the US Green Bank telescope, and German Effelsberg telescope.

-It was originally known as the "250 ft telescope" or the Radio Telescope at Jodrell Bank, before becoming the Mark I telescope around 1961 when future telescopes (the Mark II, III, and IV) were being discussed.
-It was renamed to the Lovell Telescope in 1987 after Sir Bernard Lovell, and became a Grade I listed building in 1988.
+Originally known as the "250 ft telescope" or the Radio Telescope at Jodrell Bank, it became the Mark I telescope from 1960 as future telescopes (the Mark II, III, and IV) began design.
+It was renamed the Lovell Telescope in 1987 after Sir Bernard Lovell, and became a Grade I listed building in 1988.
 The telescope forms part of the MERLIN and European VLBI Network arrays of radio telescopes.

+The telescope was influential in the early detections of extragalactic objects including quasars, astrophysical masers, and Einstein rings.
+Soviet and US probes of the Space Race were tracked en route to the Moon, Venus, and Mars; in 1966 it received the first imagery from the Moon's surface taken by Luna 9.
+At a height of the Cold War in 1962 and 1963, the telescope operated as an early-warning radar of the four-minute warning system for the Soviet Strategic Rocket Forces.

 Both Bernard Lovell and Charles Husband were knighted for their roles in creating the telescope.
 In September 2006, the telescope won the BBC's online competition to find the UK's greatest "Unsung Landmark".
-2007 marked the 50th anniversary of the telescope.

-If the air is clear enough, the Mark I telescope can be seen from high-rise buildings in Manchester such as the Beetham Tower, and from as far away as the Pennines, Winter Hill in Lancashire, Snowdonia, Beeston Castle in Cheshire, and the Peak District.
-It can also be seen from the south-facing windows of the Terminal 1 restaurant area and departure lounges of Manchester Airport.
+The telescope is visible from Manchester Airport, high-rise buildings in Manchester such as the Beetham Tower, and distant vantage points such as the Pennines, Winter Hill, Snowdonia, Beeston Castle, and the Peak District.